 Engineer SSgt Jack L. Woody, 6983982 (MIA / KIA) KY

 Asst Engineer SSgt Glover N. Brown, 6999210 (MIA / KIA) ILin

 Radio Cpl Benjamin C. Navage, 33080036 (MIA / KIA) PA

 Asst Radio Pfc Floyd E. Marshall, 17031352 (MIA / KIA) NB

 Gunner Pvt Francis J. Foye, 11051762 (MIA / KIA) MA

 Crashed October 4, 1942

-During the combat, this lead B-17 was deliberately rammed from below by a F1M2 Pete of the Chitose piloted by PO Katsuki Kiyomi, to prevent it from bombing Nisshin.
-During the ramming, the B-17's right wing was torn off and damage caused to the vertical stabilizer, causing it to crash.
-The ramming damaged the Pete's right wing, but both Katsuki and his observer successfully bail out and were rescued by destroyer Akitsuki.
+During the combat, this lead B-17 was deliberately rammed from below by a F1M2 Pete from Chitose piloted by PO Katsuki Kiyomi, to prevent it from bombing Nisshin.
+The right wing of the F1M2 Pete impacted this B-17's right wing, tearing off the wingtip damaging the vertical stabilizer.
+Immediately, the B-17 went into a spiral then crashed into the sea.
+Although the ramming damaged the right wing of the F1M2 Pete, both Katsuki and his observer successfully bailed out and were rescued by destroyer Akitsuki.
 For this attack, Kiyomi earned a commendation and gold chevron.